Georgia’s PSC elections have become a referendum on energy prices

 “I do not think there is a place on the commission for advocates,” said Tolbert.
 “It’s not a legislative body.
 It doesn’t set particular policies.
 Its job is to ensure that Georgians have reliable, affordable electricity.”

-Control of the commission does not hinge only on Edwards’s race, however.
+Control of the commission does not hinge only on Edwards’ race, however.
 It will also come down to whether Hubbard can retain his seat.
-The race for District Three could come down to a rematch between Hubbard and Fitz Johnson.
-Last year’s election in District Three, which Hubbard won, was only for a one-year term.
+The race for District 3 could come down to a rematch between Hubbard and Fitz Johnson.
+Last year’s election in District 3, which Hubbard won, was only for a one-year term.
 Hubbard ran unopposed in the Democratic primary, but the Republican race was too close to call as of Wednesday afternoon.
-Johnson leads his primary opponent Brandon Martin by less than 3,000 votes.
+Johnson leads his primary opponent, Brandon Martin, by less than 3,000 votes.
 The results fall within the margin for a recount should Martin request one.
 Martin did not reply to requests for comment on the result.
-The winner will serve a full, six-year term.
+The winner will serve a full six-year term.

 Unlike most candidates from both parties in the primary, Johnson says the commission has done enough to protect ordinary ratepayers from the costs of serving data centers — a hot-button issue as more data centers flock to the state and Georgia Power spends billions of dollars on new resources to serve them.